gaobb/CDFTSVM/README.md

   organization={IEEE}
 }
 ```

-If you have any problems about the package, you can contact me by email (csgaobb@gmail.com).
+For any questions and comments, please send your email to csgaobb@gmail.com.